-Episerver is conveniently installed through Visual Studio and the Episerver Visual Extensions, providing everything you need to get a website up and running and get started developing.
+Episerver is conveniently installed through Visual Studio and the Episerver Visual Studio Extension, providing everything you need to get a website up and running and get started developing.

-Note: See the Episerver system requirements for supported versions of Episerver components.
+Note: See the Episerver system requirements for detailed production and development environment requirements.

 Install Visual Studio